grnet/synnefo/docs/design/pithos-view-authorization.rst

    If valid, astakos responds back with an short-term access token.
 #.
 The view exchanges with astakos the access token for the information of the
    user to whom the authoritativeness was granted.
 #.
-The view responses with the resource contents if the user has access to the
+The view responds with the resource contents if the user has access to the
    specific resource.